webclient implementation guide

 class is located in its own directory for that type; i.e., for Windows, it is

-located in wrapper_native
+located in wrapper_native.

-with NAVIGATION_NAME
+wrapperFactory.newImpl() with NAVIGATION_NAME as

-the argument passes control to the following statement in WrapperFactoryImpl.newImpl()
+the argument passes control to the following statement in WrapperFactoryImpl.newImpl():

-if (BrowserControl.NAVIGATION_NAME == interfaceName) { result = new NavigationImpl(this, browserControl); return result;
+if (BrowserControl.NAVIGATION_NAME == interfaceName) {

-Thus it creates the new instances of NavigationImp
+Thus it creates the new instances of NavigationImp for the type

 of browser being embedded.

-synchronizes on the instance of
+WrapperFactoryImpl.initialize() synchronizes on the instance of

-and then invokes the native method
+WrapperFactoryImpl and then invokes the native method

-is
+nativeAppInitialize() is

 called at the beginning of program execution